yanghr/BSQ/README.md

 Here we perform BSQ training on the ResNet-20 model on the CIFAR-10 dataset.

 ```
-python cifar_prune_STE.py -a resnet --depth 20 --epochs 350 --lr 0.1 --schedule 250 --gamma 0.1 --wd 1e-4 --model checkpoints/cifar10/resnet-20-8/model_best.pth.tar --decay 0.01 --Prun_Int 50 --thre 0.0 --checkpoint checkpoints/cifar10/xxx --Nbits 8 --bin --L1 >xxx.txt
+python cifar_prune_STE.py -a resnet --depth 20 --epochs 350 --lr 0.1 --schedule 250 --gamma 0.1 --wd 1e-4 --model checkpoints/cifar10/resnet-20-8/model_best.pth.tar --decay 0.01 --Prun_Int 100 --thre 0.0 --checkpoint checkpoints/cifar10/xxx --Nbits 8 --act 4 --bin --L1 >xxx.txt
 ```

 `xxx` in the command should be replaced with the folder you want for saving the achieved model.
 The achieved model will be saved in bit representation.
 We suggest redirecting the print output to a txt file with `>xxx.txt` to avoid messing up with the progress bar display and keep record of the training process.

 `--decay` is used to set the regularization strength $$\alpha$$ in Equation (5), so as to explore the accuracy-model size tradeoff.
 Results for using different $$\alpha$$ are shown in Section 4.2.

-`--Prun_Int` is the number of epochs between each re-quantization and precision adjustment step, which is suggested to be set to 50.
-The effect of using a smaller interval is illustrated in Appendix B.1.
+`--Prun_Int` is the number of epochs between each re-quantization and precision adjustment step, which is suggested to be set to 100.
+The effect of using other intervals are illustrated in Appendix B.1.

+`--act` indicates the quantization precision of the activation in the model.
+Should be kept the same in BSQ training and finetuning.
+Default value set to 4.

 ### Evaluating and finetuning achieved model